sushant-shendage/Database-for-Inventory-and-Finance-Tracking-System/README.md

 ✔️ **Scalability:** Easily accommodates future expansions and new features as the business grows.

 ---
-📌 **FITS_DB** is designed to empower businesses with effective inventory and financial tracking, ensuring smooth and efficient operations. 🔥
+📌 ** " Inventory and Finance Tracking System " ** is designed to empower businesses with effective inventory and financial tracking, ensuring smooth and efficient operations. 🔥